tim-hub/TiminesSweeper-3D-/README.md

 7. add audio, like explosion, click
 8. UI(start,restart, show help, control tips)
 9. scores (count time) and can be saved
+10. Count flag, all, nums cubes by GUI
 10. config the number of cubes and mines
 11. share to friends (by email fb or others)

+~~means the feature has already be achived~~

 ### Bugs
-1. when rotate use right button, when touch cube, flag will show
+1. ~~when rotate use right button, when touch cube, flag will show~~

+~~means the bugs has already be fixed~~

 ###Have Cool Ideas || Find Bugs?
 Contact me, we achieved / fix it together.

 ###Licanse
-flag.png is from http://www.ooopic.com/ and it is free to use.
+flag.png is from [ooopic](http://www.ooopic.com/) and it is free to use. mine module is from unity3d assest, it is free.

-Othrers are all Copy Left.
+1~6 texture and Core codes are all Copy Left.
 Under GNU License